Communist Party of Kampuchea: Foundation of the party and first divisions

-In the September 1955 election, it won about 4% of the vote, but did not secure a seat in the legislature.
-Members of the Pracheachon were subject to constant harassment and to arrests because the party remained outside Prince Norodom Sihanouk's Sangkum.
+In the September 1955 election, it won about 4% of the vote but did not secure a seat in the legislature.
+Members of the Pracheachon were subject to constant harassment and arrests because the party remained outside Prince Norodom Sihanouk's Sangkum.
 Government attacks prevented it from participating in the 1962 election and drove it underground.
 It is speculated that the decision of Pracheachon to file candidates for the election had not been approved by the now renamed "Workers' Party of Kampuchea" (WPK).
 Sihanouk habitually labeled local leftists the Khmer Rouge, a term that later came to signify the party and the state.

-During the mid-1950s, two KPRP factions, the "urban committee" (headed by Tou Samouth) and the "rural committee" (headed by Sieu Heng), emerged.
-In very general terms, these groups espoused divergent revolutionary lines.
-The prevalent "urban" line endorsed by North Vietnam recognized that Sihanouk by virtue of his success in winning independence from the French was a genuine national leader whose neutralism and deep distrust of the United States made him a valuable asset in Hanoi's struggle to "liberate" South Vietnam.
-Champions of this line hoped that the prince could be persuaded to distance himself from the right-wing and to adopt leftist policies.

-The other line, supported for the most part by rural cadres who were familiar with the harsh realities of the countryside, advocated an immediate struggle to overthrow the "feudalist" Sihanouk.
-In 1959, Sieu Heng defected to the government and provided the security forces with information that enabled them to destroy as much as 90% of the party's rural apparatus.
-Although communist networks in Phnom Penh and in other towns under Tou Samouth's jurisdiction fared better, only a few hundred communists remained active in the country by 1960.